stfc/PSyclone/lib/extract/netcdf/lfric/README.md

 ``gfortran`` and the empty string.
 The NetCDF helper program ``nf-config`` is used to get the NetCDF-specific include paths.
-By default it will use the LFRic infrastructure library included in PSyclone, if you need to use a different version, you can use the environment variable ``LFRID_DIR`` to point to a different directory.
+By default it will use the LFRic infrastructure library included with PSyclone.
+If you need to use a different version, you can use the environment variable ``LFRIC_DIR`` to point to a different directory.

 The application needs to provide the parameters to link in